 Study room access procedure

-Study rooms are kept locked at all times when not in use.
-For initial room access, a requesting patron must check out the key to the designated study room in the same manner as checking out a book and return the key to the circulation when finished or at library closing.
-Keys are bar coded and signed out employing Tusculum College ID cards that will be retained at the circulation desk to be returned to the patron when the study room key is returned.
-Those to whom keys are charged are responsible for their return and for leaving the study room empty of occupants and in good order with door closed and securely locked.
+Study rooms are to be kept locked at all times when not in use.
+A requesting patron must check out the key to the designated study room in the same manner as checking out a book, then return the key to the Circulation Desk when finished or at library closing.
+Tusculum University ID cards will be retained at the Circulation Desk, to be returned to the patron when the study room key is returned.
+The patron checking out the key is responsible for its return and for the condition of the area.
 Study room keys are not to be removed from the library.

 This policy will be reviewed at the end of each semester and viable recommendations for changes or enhancements will be incorporated.

-Greeneville Federal Bank Information Literacy Classroom Use Policy
+Greeneville Federal Bank Information Literacy Boom use Policy

-The Greeneville Federal Bank Information Literacy Classroom (ILC) is located in Room 206 in the Tusculum College Garland Library.
+The Information Literacy Room (ILR) is located in Room 206 in the Garland Library.
 With seating for 30, it houses an instructor workstation, overhead LCD projector, projection screen, and 24 laptop computers available for students to use during information literacy instruction sessions.
-The ILC’s primary purpose is to provide a space for librarian/faculty/student collaboration and information literacy instruction sessions in a structured classroom environment that limits interruption while allowing continuous accessibility and availability of computers in the Information Commons in the Garland Library.
+The ILR's primary purpose is to provide a space for librarian/faculty/student collaboration and information literacy instruction sessions in a structured environment that limits interruption while allowing availability of computers in the Information Commons in the Garland Library.

-The ILC may not be scheduled as a regular teaching classroom for any regularly scheduled classes during any block.
+The ILR may not be scheduled as a regular teaching classroom for any regularly scheduled classes during any semester.
 To do so would prevent other faculty from scheduling the room for Information Literacy sessions.
-Scheduling of the computers in the Information Commons for or in conjunction with classes that do not require Information Literacy instruction is possible.

-Information Literacy sessions are taught by Tusculum College Librarians in collaboration with TC faculty and staff.
-Tusculum College faculty are encouraged to contact the library and speak to the appropriate librarian to schedule an information literacy instruction session.
-Residential College faculty should contact Kathy Hipps, Library Director.
-Graduate and Professional Studies faculty should contact Crystal Johnson, Distance Learning Librarian, Graduate and Professional Studies, NE region.
+Information Literacy sessions are taught by Tusculum University Librarians in collaboration with TU faculty and staff.
+Tusculum University faculty are encouraged to contact the library and speak to the appropriate librarian to schedule an information literacy instruction session.

-Faculty inquiries may also be directed to Library Director Jack Smith in the event Mr. Tunstall, Mrs. Hipps or Mrs. Johnson are unavailable.
-Administrative and professional staff of Tusculum College wishing to schedule the ILC for faculty and staff workshops related to library and information research, should contact Jack Smith to make arrangements.
+Administrative and professional staff of Tusculum University wishing to schedule the ILR for faculty and staff workshops related to library and information research should contact Library Director Kathy Hipps to make arrangements.

-Procedure for requesting a session in the ILC:
+Procedure for requesting a session in the ILR: